 In 1995, Scottish Widows Bank launched, offering customers a range of savings, loans and mortgage products.
 Five years later it was demutualised and became part of the Lloyds TSB Marketing Group.
 In January 2009, Scottish Widows became part of the Lloyds Banking Group, and it now has almost six million customers.

-Scottish Widows was awarded five stars in the ‘Life and Pensions’ and ‘Investments’ categories in the 2019 Financial Adviser Service Awards.
-A year later it was awarded a Defaqto five-star rating for its workplace pensions and personal pension.
+Scottish Widows was awarded five stars in the ‘Life and Pensions’ and ‘Investments’ categories in the 2020 Financial Adviser Service Awards.
+Also, Scottish Widow level and decreasing life and critical illness insurance products received a 5 star defaqto rating in 2021.

 Scottish Widows Overview